 Climbing and access information for this peak is on Page 307 of the book.
-The book covers the the Southwest Ridge Route.
+The book covers the the southwest ridge route.
 The access directions found below replace those found in the book.
-Rick Baugher proposed the name after climbing the peak’s Southwest Ridge.
-Larry Prescott climbed the peak’s Northeast Ridge with his son Ben in October 2015.
-Livingston Douglas descended the Prescott route after climbing the Northwest Ridge.
+Rick Baugher proposed the name after climbing the peak’s southwest ridge.
+Larry Prescott climbed the peak’s northeast ridge with his son Ben in October 2015.
+Livingston Douglas descended the Prescott route after climbing the northwest ridge.
 His routes are found below.
-It is likely that all 3 of these routes were first ascents.
+It is likely that all three of these routes were first ascents.
 Updated November 2019

 Northwest Ridge, Class 3 by Livingston Douglas

-Meadow Canyon Road is located along ID-28 in the Lemhi Valley exactly 11.5 miles N of the N entrance to the Birch Creek Campground and 2.0 miles S of Nicholia Road.
+Meadow Canyon Road is located along ID-28 in the Lemhi Valley exactly 11.5 miles north of the north entrance to the Birch Creek Campground and 2.0 miles south of Nicholia Road.
 Meadow Canyon Road is signed.
-Please note that the old [standard] drive to Meadow Canyon followed a road a few miles N of here that heads directly to the canyon.
+Please note that the old [standard] drive to Meadow Canyon followed a road a few miles north of here that heads directly to the canyon.
 That road is now an unmaintained, badly-rutted 2-track road that is not advisable for driving a vehicle.
 This route follows a drivable set of roads to reach the mouth of Meadow Canyon.

-Turn L/W onto Meadow Canyon Road.
-Set your odometer at 0.0 here.
-Note that USFS Map Sheet Page 40 labels this road as “Keg Gulch Road”, but this is the correct road to be on.
-At 3.2 miles, turn L onto FSR-717 at a signed junction.
+Turn left/west onto Meadow Canyon Road.
+Reset your odometer here.
+Note that USFS Map Sheet Page 40 labels this road as “Keg Gulch Road,” but this is the correct road to be on.
+At 3.2 miles, turn left onto FSR-717 at a signed junction.
 At 5.0 miles, enter the Targhee National Forest at a cattle gate.
 At 5.7 miles, reach a “T” junction with FSR-699.
-Turn L/S here and drive another 0.1 miles to a signed junction at the mouth of Meadow Canyon.
+Turn left/south here and drive another 0.1 miles to a signed junction at the mouth of Meadow Canyon.
 Park at this junction (7,545 feet).

-After about a mile of hiking on FST-020 (at 8,100 feet), leave the trail in a small clearing at the base of the Northwest Ridge of The Incredible Hulk.
+After about a mile of hiking on FST-020 (at 8,100 feet), leave the trail in a small clearing at the base of the northwest ridge of Incredible Hulk.
 You may need to use your GPS to make sure that you are at the correct spot.
 There isn’t one magical spot to leave FST-020.
-Anywhere W of a prominent gully on the E side of the ridge will work.
-But this is dense forest with lots of vegetation, so choose your departure point based on the feasibility of doing the bushwhack up out of the creek drainage.
+Anywhere west of a prominent gully on the east side of the ridge will work.
+But this is dense forest with lots of vegetation so choose your departure point based on the feasibility of doing the bushwhack up out of the creek drainage.

-Leave FST-020 and bushwhack S straight up the steep, forested slope.
-There was not much brush or blowdown to contend with, but there were a lot of downed tree limbs, broken tree branches, and small downed trees (unusual) here.
+Leave FST-020 and bushwhack south straight up the steep, forested slope.
+There is not much brush or blowdown to contend with but there is a lot of downed tree limbs, broken tree branches, and small downed trees (unusual) here.
 Bigfoot believers might claim that the mythical, ape-like creature was here, but I’m not buying into that.
 It’s just Mother Nature hard at work to make your life miserable.
-As you ascend, angle a bit L/E to find several diagonal game trails to skirt the large blowdown that begins to appear.
+As you ascend, angle a bit left/east to find several diagonal game trails to skirt the large blowdown that begins to appear.

-You will reach an open ridge area in a grassy field among the pine trees at about 8,900 feet.
+Reach an open ridge area in a grassy field among the pine trees at about 8,900 feet.
 From here, it’s a cruise up through the open forest to tree line.
-Once above tree line, scramble up reasonably firm scree to reach the pronounced L/E bend in the ridge.
+Once above tree line, scramble up reasonably firm scree to reach the pronounced left/east bend in the ridge.
 At this bend, the ridge rock turns from black to brown.
 Grind your way higher on looser scree.
 Higher up, the slope steepens.
 You will find some spotty goat tracks/trails here to switchback your way up the loose scree.

-As a further note: There is a prominent “step” in the Northwest Ridge that appears to be a good 20′ tall.
-You can see it from the mouth of Meadow Canyon because you can see a perfect profile of the Northwest Ridge from there.
+As a further note: There is a prominent “step” in the northwest ridge that appears to be a good 20 feet tall.
+You can see it from the mouth of Meadow Canyon because you can see a perfect profile of the northwest ridge from there.
 The ridge looks IMPASSABLE.
 I did not look at the ridge from my campsite at the mouth of the canyon.
 I just, as they say, “went for it.”
 Thankfully, there is a way around this very steep section.
-You must skirt the RHS of the step by grinding up steep, loose scree (on all fours).
-It is so steep and loose, that it is barely do-able, but it goes.
-I NEVER SAW THE STEP because I was on the RHS of the ridge crest.
+You must skirt the right side of the step by grinding up steep, loose scree (on all fours).
+It is so steep and loose that it is barely do-able but it goes.
+I NEVER SAW THE STEP because I was on the right side of the ridge crest.
 It was only when I returned to camp and looked back at the mountain that I saw it.